Sample Business Budget Template to Estimate Income and Expenses

-Additionally, work with your senior staff to see if they have information on upcoming issues that could impact the budgeted sales and expenses, either positively or negatively.
+Additionally, work with any other business stakeholders to see if they have information on upcoming issues that could impact the budgeted sales and expenses, either positively or negatively.
 This enables you to adjust your budget and financial expectations as you go.

 Your company's monthly budget review may indicate where efforts to meet business targets have been successful.
-For example, if you switch health insurance carriers to obtain lower-cost coverage, you can see how that change has affected your bottom line month over month, and year over year, as well.
+For example, if you switch health insurance carriers to obtain lower-cost coverage, you can see how that change has affected your bottom line.

 A monthly business budget review can also help you spot potential problems.
-For example, if you have a retail business, you may realize you need to ramp up your advertising spending more in the fall to take advantage of the holiday shopping season.
-Or if you've made changes that could have tax implications for your company, you may need to increase your budgeted accountant fees expense in anticipation of the extra accounting work required to work through the implications.
+For example, if you have a retail business, you may realize you need to ramp up your advertising spend in the fall to take advantage of the holiday shopping season.
+Or, if you've made changes that could have tax implications for your company, you may need to increase your budgeted accountant expense in anticipation of the extra work required.

 The following worksheet lays out the income statement line items you can use to set up a basic business budget.
-Depending on your particular business type, you may have to include additional types of income or expenses, but this worksheet should give you the general idea of the types of items you should include in your business budget.
+Depending on your business, you may include additional types of income or expenses.
+This worksheet is designed to give you a general idea of items you should include in your business budget.